What is it: Another mineral, stored within cells to regulate muscle contraction and nerve activity.

 This Bolognese follows the same technique used for an authentic, velvety sauce but subs in turkey for veal and lean sirloin instead of fattier beef.

-You can serve this over packaged spaghetti or fettuccine, but fresh pasta really is best.
+You can serve this over packaged spaghetti or fettuccine, but fresh whole-wheat pasta really is best.

 Prep: 15 min.